-January 10, 2022
+January 13, 2023

-Ms. Jill E. Schurtz, Executive Director St. Paul Teachers' Retirement Fund Association 2550 University Avenue W, Suite 312N St. Paul, Minnesota 55114
+Dr. Mike McCollor, Interim Executive Director St. Paul Teachers' Retirement Fund Association 2550 University Avenue W, Suite 312N St. Paul, Minnesota 55114

-Dear Ms. Schurtz:
+Dear Dr. McCollor:

-We are pleased to present the report of the actuarial valuation of the St. Paul Teachers' Retirement Fund Association ("Fund") as of July 1, 2021.
-This report provides, among other things, the required annual contribution rate of the Fund for the Plan Year commencing July 1, 2021 and ending on June 30, 2022, according to prescribed assumptions.
+We are pleased to present the report of the actuarial valuation of the St. Paul Teachers' Retirement Fund Association ("Fund") as of July 1, 2022.
+This report provides, among other things, the required annual contribution rate of the Fund for the Plan Year commencing July 1, 2022 and ending on June 30, 2023, according to prescribed assumptions.
+Note that the impact of GASB Statements No. 67 and No. 68 is provided in a separate report.

-The valuation was based upon data and information through June 30, 2021 furnished by the Fund staff, concerning Retirement Fund benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
+The valuation was based upon data and information through June 30, 2022 furnished by the Fund staff, concerning Retirement Fund benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
 Their efforts in furnishing the materials needed are gratefully acknowledged.
 We checked for internal and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by the Fund.